ywang485/ywang485.github.io/index.markdown

 author_profile: true
 ---

 I'm an AI and HCI researcher.
 I work on computational reasoning, planning and creativity.
+My work generally focuses on AI agent behavior modeling and agent design support.
 In an era increasingly saturated with AI-generated content, I hope to explore how to cultivate more **intentional** content and make it recognizable.

-A lot of my recent work is about computational narratives, especially dynamic narrative generation and mediation with LLMs.
+A lot of my recent work is about computational narratives, especially dynamic narrative generation and mediation with LLM agents.
 I designed [systems for authors to control AI-generated stories](https://arxiv.org/abs/2506.10161), and for interactive stories, to [guide the audience to narratively meaningful directions when they get lost in pure AI-generated content](https://arxiv.org/abs/2502.18641).
 I also did other work on game design tools and game character modeling, such as turning stories into [game maps](https://arxiv.org/abs/2309.15242) or [character actions](https://arxiv.org/abs/2405.13042).

 In terms of technical methods, my research generally involves **Large Language Models**, **Reinforcement Learning** and **neural symbolic methods**.